Our JLC Staff

 - Kitah Zayin (6th Grade) David Schnabel

-Esther Ben-Hayim is a familiar face in Pressman Academy, where she has been a teacher’s assistant for the day school’s kindergarten class for the last 3 years.
+Esther is a familiar face at Pressman Academy and has worked in different capacities for each of the school’s.
 Esther was raised on a small kibbutz in Northern Israel.
 After serving in the Israeli Air Force she moved to LA, completed a BA in Economics and later continued her education by participating in the DeLeT (Day School Teachers for a New Generation) a program of HUC-JIR Rhea Hirsch School of Education.
-You may have seen Esther in the JLC last year as she often stepped in as a substitute for the kindergarten and first grade classes.
 Esther is passionate about Jewish education and her work with TBA’s children.
 When she is not teaching, Esther is busy with having fun and with taking care of her two beautiful daughters, Maya and Sophia.

 Molly grew up in Oak Park, California, a suburb outside of Los Angeles.
 She was however, born in the city of Los Angeles, and named at Temple Beth Am!
 Her family moved to the suburbs while she was in preschool where she spent much of her childhood.
 Molly grew up as an active member at Temple Etz Chaim, a conservative synagogue in Thousand Oaks.
 She was very involved in United Synagogue Youth (USY) while in high school and went to Ramah California.
 Later in life Molly worked at Ramah in Nyack as a counselor.
 After graduating from high school, she went on The Nativ College Leadership Program in Israel, a post-high school gap-year program in Israel through the Conservative Movement.
 For college, Molly attended Binghampton University in upstate New York where she majored in Human Development and minored in Education and Judaic Studies, she completed her degree and graduated in May 2015.